Resources

 The Consumer Voice for Quality Long-Term Care was formed as NCCNHR (National Citizens’ Coalition for Nursing Home Reform) in 1975 because of public concern about substandard care in nursing homes.
 NCCNHR helped with the writing of The Federal Nursing Home Reform Act or OBRA ’87 which creates a set of national minimum set of standards of care and rights for people living in certified nursing facility.
 Their webpage has a variety of valuable information regarding the reduction and prevention of elder abuse and neglect.

-Minnesota Nursing Home Bills of Rights, provided by Minnesota Department of Health, You have the right to be free from abuse.
+Minnesota Nursing Home Bills of Rights, provided by Minnesota Department of Health, you have the right to be free from abuse.
 Center for Medicare and Medicaid Services, CMS, Nursing Home Compare provides the user with assistance in finding a nursing home based upon particular criteria such as the types of care and rehabilitation provided, location and past history of the facility.

 Minnesota Department of Health, Nursing Home Report Card provides a way to compare nursing homes in Minnesota based upon the quality of care provided in the facility as determined by the facility’s survey and complaint history.